ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 One of my first steps in debugging is to reproduce the bug in a controlled environment.
 There are two reasons why I usually do this:
-1. **To confirm if the bug exists**: sometimes "bugs" may be expected behaviours, or can be attributed to user misuse.
+1. **To confirm that the bug exists**: sometimes "bugs" may be expected behaviours, or can be attributed to user misuse.
 This enables easier triaging of Issues later down the line.
 2. **To isolate the bug given a minimum set of variables:** this allows